Participant Information Area

 Hover over the blue icons for further information:

-The Cambridge Immerse ‘campus’ consists of Christ’s College, St Catharine’s College and Sidney Sussex College – all central Cambridge University colleges are within a 7 minute walk of one another.
+The Immerse Education ‘campus’ consists of Christ’s College, St Catharine’s College and Sidney Sussex College – all central Cambridge University colleges are within a 7 minute walk of one another.
 All participants have breakfast at their respective college, and all participants are served dinner in Christ’s College, except for organised external dinners in Cambridge and Oxford.
 Academic sessions take place in St Catharine’s College, Christ’s College and Westcott House (depending upon the chosen subject(s)), and all participants socialise and participate in academic sessions, activities and workshops with participants from across all three colleges.

 Our summer mentor team is always on hand to accompany participants between colleges, if they wish.